-If you want to use Affirm to finance your next vacation, you log on to the Expedia site, book your travel, and make your way to the payment screen.
+If you want to use a point-of-sale loan such as Affirm to finance your next vacation, you log on to the Expedia site, book your travel, and make your way to the payment screen.
 Once on that page, you’ll find several tabs at the top of the Payment section (picture below).

 If your trip qualifies for Affirm financing (we’ll get to that shortly), then you can select “Monthly Payments” and begin the application process by entering basic information (name, email, date of birth, and last four digits of your Social Security number).